laacz/advent-of-code/2024/readme.md

 Bruteforce works (7s on my i7, 6s on m2).
 One probable optimization might be working only with turns.

 _Update_.
 Just routinely threw it all into goroutines.
 Twice as fast.

+## Day 7

+Got lucky in part 1, as only two operations wew suspiciously similar to base 2 counting system which otherwise is known as binary.
+And, as expected, second part was a ternary one.
+Which got me thinking and debugging for good 30 minutes.
+2 seconds are good enough for me.